 Update: Feb 17, 2014

 There are 18 testimonials on the Flat Stone Capital website.
 16 are attributed to specific people.
 Of those, according to my research, 4 are people who appear to have never lived in their given city/state and 10 do not exist in the entire country, leaving 2 who are possibly real people.
 Note that research like this based on limited information could be wrong.
 There could be spelling errors or name changes that would affect the results.
-I am merely reporting on the results of my researcher’s efforts, not claiming that JJ made up 14 of her 16 attributed testimonials.
+I am merely reporting on the results of my researcher’s efforts.
+But this would suggest that JJ made up at least 14 of her 16 attributed testimonials.

 Update: Feb 19, 2014